Can You Wear White Shoes to a Wedding? Dos and Don’ts

 Find Out What the Bridesmaids Are Wearing

-If the dress code doesn’t give too much away, it’s worth checking with someone in the know as to what the bridesmaids will be wearing.
+If the dress code doesn’t give too much away, see if you can find out what the bridesmaids are wearing.

-Sometimes your sense of fashion has to give way to sensibility.
-If you’re attending an outdoor wedding, it’s worth considering where it will be held and what the weather conditions will be like.
+If you’re attending an outdoor wedding, it’s worth considering where it will be held and what the weather conditions will be like, because dust, mud, slush, or snow won’t be great conditions for your white high heels.

 The Fabric of the Shoe